iotaledger/goshimmer/docs/tutorials/manual_peering.md

 # Manual Peering

+Manual peering enables node operators to exchange their nodes' information and let them peer with each other, orthogonal to autopeering.
+It can be an additional protection against eclipse attacks as the manual peering is completely in the hands of the node operator based on real world trust.
+Furthermore, it allows to operate nodes without exposing their IP address to the network.
-With manual peering, it's possible to connect only with a static list of known peers that the user has provided and don't depend on the autopeering.
-There are two ways to work with the list of known peers of the node:
+There are two ways to configure the list of known peers of the node:

 1. Add known peers using the JSON config file
 2. Add/View/Delete via the web API of the node